tutorial

 To reference all code covered in this post, check out our foxglove/tutorials GitHub repo.

-As always, feel free to reach out to us directly in our Slack community to ask questions or request a topic for the next tutorial.
+As always, feel free to reach out to us directly in our Discord community to ask questions or request a topic for the next tutorial.

 Get started for free